top of page

 IMG_20250917_123145155_edited.jpg

 The directors of the St. Helens Railway, accompanied by their engineer, paid a visit of inspection to the works of the railway and dock, now well in hand, and ordered the construction of two “swivel” bridges over the Sankey Canal, near Widnes Wharf and a similar bridge over the canal at Pocket Nook, St. Helens.
-This seems to be the first mention of a swivel or turning bridge in connection with railways, 1831.
+This seems to be the first mention of a swivel or turning bridge in connection with railways in Britain, therefore the World, 1831.

 All that remains of the original Iron Bridge turntable.